brittaniSavery/personal-website/content/resume.md

 Plain Concepts | Seattle, WA (Remote)
 September 2020–Present

-Maintained and created React websites for various Microsoft projects such as [Microsoft Innovation](https://innovation.microsoft.com/en-us) with an emphasis on internationalize and accessibility.
+Maintained and created React websites for various Microsoft projects such as [Microsoft Innovation](https://innovation.microsoft.com/en-us) with an emphasis on internationalization and accessibility.

 - Implemented a new experience for the Microsoft Ignite 2020 conference within the first three weeks of hire
 - Tools: Javascript, React, Bootstrap, HTML, CSS, Git